-The upper end of the Sulphur Creek route can be accessed by parking at the Chimney Rock trailhead, located three miles (4.9 km) west of the visitor center on Highway 24.
-The route ends (or begins) at the visitor center.
+The upper end of the Sulphur Creek route can be accessed from the designated parking lot, 0.3 miles (0.5 km) west of the Chimney Rock trailhead, which is located 3 miles (4.9 km) west of the visitor center on Highway 24.
+The route ends (or begins) behind the visitor center.

 Rules and Regulations

 Spring and fall during warm weather, and summer if there is no chance of rain.

 USGS 7.5-minute series: Twin Rocks.
 Maps available at the visitor center.

 Contact the Capitol Reef Visitor Center at 435-425-4111.